Samsung/Tizen.CircularUI/doc/guide/TwoButtonPopup.md

 ---
-uid: Tizen.Wearable.CircularUI.doc.ConfirmationPopup
+uid: Tizen.Wearable.CircularUI.doc.TwoButtonPopup
-summary: ConfirmationPopup control guide
+summary: TwoButtonPopup control guide
 ---

-# ConfirmationPopup
+# TwoButtonPopup
-`ConfirmationPopup` represents Tizen Wearable EFL Twobutton-popup style. `ConfirmationPopup` is useful to select one of two options. (e.g  cancel/done, share/delete)
+`TwoButtonPopup` represents Tizen Wearable EFL Twobutton-popup style. `TwoButtonPopup` is useful to select one of two options. (e.g  cancel/done, share/delete)

-*`ConfirmationPopup` is displayed separately from any control.
+*`TwoButtonPopup` is displayed separately from any control.
 So you can't set this in XAML file.*

 ![confirmation_popup1](data/confirmation_popup1.png)

-## Create ConfirmationPopup
+## Create TwoButtonPopup
-`ConfirmationPopup.Title` Property sets the title of the popup.
+`TwoButtonPopup.Title` Property sets the title of the popup.
 You can set the `Content` property with Layouts such as `StackLayout` or `ScrollView`.
-`ConfirmationPopup.FirstButton` property sets left side button. `ConfirmationPopup.SecondButton`property sets right side button.
+`TwoButtonPopup.FirstButton` property sets left side button. `TwoButtonPopup.SecondButton`property sets right side button.
 You can set` FirstButton` and `SecondButton` using `MenuItem`.
 You should add code at `Command` or `Clicked` event handler for controlling `MenuItem` clicked.
 *`Text` Property of `MenuItem` is ignored since button has no space to display text*

-_This guide's code example uses WearableUIGallery's TCConfirmationPopup code at the test\WearableUIGallery\WearableUIGallery\TC\TCConfirmationPopup.xaml.cs_
+_This guide's code example uses WearableUIGallery's TCTwoButtonPopup code at the test\WearableUIGallery\WearableUIGallery\TC\TCTwoButtonPopup.xaml.cs_

 For more information.
-Please refer to [ConfirmationPopup  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.ConfirmationPopup.html)
+Please refer to [TwoButtonPopup  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.TwoButtonPopup.html)

 **C# file**
 ```cs